impel-intelligence/dippy-bittensor-subnet/docs/FAQ.md

 ## What will I need to effectively mine on this subnet?
 Objective requirements are:
-1. Access to a capable GPU for model training an evaluation (recommended A100)
+1. Access to a capable GPU for model training an evaluation (recommended A100 80GB)
-2. Enough tao for the subnet registration fee (baseline is 0.2 tao)
+2. Enough tao for the subnet registration fee (baseline is 0.15 tao)
 3. Reading comprehension
-Subjective requirements:
+4. Intimate knowledge of bittensor network operations Subjective requirements:
 1. Ability to understand the code in this subnet
 2. Python experience